gbdev/pandocs/content/Timer_and_Divider_Registers.md

 This register is incremented at rate of 16384Hz (\~16779Hz on SGB).
 Writing any value to this register resets it to $00.
-Additionally, this register is reset when executing the `stop` instruction, and only begins ticking again once `stop` mode is exited.
+Additionally, this register is reset when executing the `stop` instruction, and only begins ticking again once `stop` mode ends.
 This also occurs during a [speed switch](#ff4d-key1-cgb-mode-only-prepare-speed-switch).
 (TODO: how is it affected by the wait after a speed switch?)